Sathvik-Rao/ClipCascade/README.md

 python3 main.py --polling 1.5
 ```

-If these flags are not provided, ClipCascade automatically detects your environment and selects the most suitable mode.
+If these flags are not provided, ClipCascade automatically detects your environment and selects the most suitable clipboard path and interface.

 #### Step 5.1: Fix 'No module named `Crypto`' Error (if applicable)